Introduction to Machine Learning for the Sciences: Unsupervised Learning

 \subsection{Training an RNN without supervision}

-In Sec.~\ref{sec:supervised}, the RNN was introduced as a classification model.
+In Sec.~\ref{sec:supervized}, the RNN was introduced as a classification model.
 Instead of classifying sequences of data, such as time series, the RNN can also be trained to generate valid sequences itself.
-Given the RNN introduced in Sec.~\ref{sec:rnn}, the implementation of such a generator is straight-forward and does not require a new architecture.
+Given the RNN introduced in Sec.~\ref{sec:rnn} with variational parameters $\theta$, the implementation of such a generator is straight-forward and does not require a new architecture.
 The main difference is that the output $\bm{y}_t$ of the network given the data point $\bm{x}_t$ is a guess of the subsequent data point $\bm{x}_{t+1}$ instead of the class to which the whole sequence belongs to.
 This means in particular that the input and output size are now the same.
-For training this network, we can once again use the cross-entropy or (negative) log-likelihood as a loss function,
+For training this network, we can once again use the cross-entropy as a loss function, which for an individual data point reads

-where $\bm{x}_{t+1}$ is now the `label' for the input $\bm{x}_{t}$ and $\bm{y}_{t}$ is the output of the network and $t$ runs over the input sequence with length $m$.
+where $\bm{x}_{t+1}$ is now the `label' for the input $\bm{x}_{t}$ and $\bm{y}_{t}$ is the output of the network and $t$ runs over the input sequence with length $N$, where one usually uses an `end' label for $\bm{x}_{N+1}$ to signal the end of the sequence.
 This training is schematically shown in Fig.~\ref{fig:RNN_gen}.

 For generating a new sequence, it is enough to have one single input point $\bm{x}_1$ to start the sequence.
 Note that since we now can start with a single data point $\bm{x}_1$ and generate a whole sequence of data points $\{\bm{y}_t\}$, this mode of using an RNN is referred to as \emph{one-to-many}.
-This sequence generation is shown in Fig.~\ref{fig:RNN_gen}, left.
+This sequence generation is shown on the right side of Fig.~\ref{fig:RNN_gen}.